gajdulj/disaster_response/README.md

 # Disaster Response Pipeline Project

-* Purpose: gain experience in writing Data Engineering Pipelines, Machine Learning Pipelines and web development with Flask.

-* Task: Create a multiclass classifier predicting the emergency categories that a message may belong to.

 ## Summary:
 I have analysed the disaster data from <a href="https://www.figure-eight.com/">Figure Eight</a> and built a multi-label classifier model for an API that classifies disaster messages.
 The model performs relatively well- <b>avg weighted f1-score:0.94</b>.

-To further improve the model, I recommend more data cleaning as well as adding word to vec feature embeddings.
+* <b>Purpose</b>: gain experience in writing Data Engineering Pipelines, Machine Learning Pipelines and web development with Flask.

+* <b>Task</b>: Create a multiclass classifier predicting the emergency categories that a message may belong to.

 ## Project Components: